macwille/multiquery/README.md

 ## Contribute

 Feel free to create issues or pull requests.
+Run `mvn clean package` to check if the code is acceptable.

 I will try to use Elegant Objects (EO) design principles in this code base.
 If you wish to contribute, please try to follow them also.